Request a Quote

 Organoid and Spheroid Studies

 We provide advanced 3D cell culture models including organoid and spheroid studies, offering physiologically relevant systems for drug discovery, oncology research, and preclinical screening.
+In addition to 2D cell culture assays, our organoid and spheroid systems provide enhanced biological relevance and improved functional readouts.
 These models bridge the gap between traditional 2D cultures and in vivo models, enabling predictive, high-throughput solutions for early-stage drug evaluation.
 Our 3D culture platforms help reduce drug attrition, predict patient response and better capture the complexity of human disease.
-We further enhance these studies with advanced analytical techniques, including high-content imaging (HCI) for morphology and viability assessment, multiplex cytokine profiling using Luminex-based assays, flow cytometry for immune cell interactions, and histology with IHC for detailed tissue-level characterization of embedded spheroid and organoids.
+We further enhance these studies with advanced analytical techniques, including high-content imaging (HCI) for morphology and viability assessment, 3D spheroid tumor assays to evaluate therapeutic response in tumor-like structures, multiplex cytokine profiling using Luminex-based assays, flow cytometry for immune cell interactions, and histology with IHC for detailed tissue-level characterization of embedded spheroid and organoids.

 Translational relevance of 3D Cell Models

-Unlike 2D monolayer cultures, 3D organoids and spheroids closely mimic in vivo tumor architecture, microenvironment, and cellular heterogeneity, leading to more reliable translational data.
+Unlike 2D monolayer cultures, 3D organoid in vitro models and spheroids closely mimic in vivo tumor architecture, microenvironment, and cellular heterogeneity, leading to more reliable translational data.
 These models are ideal for evaluating:

 - Anti-cancer efficacy and resistance mechanisms